Diet

 Bloating

-Kidney stones
+Kidney Stones

 What Are the Alternatives to Cantaloupe for Guinea Pigs?

-Fruits are very necessary for guinea pigs to fulfill their demand for vitamin A and C.
+Fruits are necessary for guinea pigs to fulfill their demand for vitamins A and C. Some fruits also contain fiber that’s good for digestive health.

 • Low sugar